AzureCloudWorkshops/ACW-InfrastructureAsCode/Part1-IntroductionToIaC_terraform.md

 To get started, let's create our first Terraform file.
 The overall goal for this activity is to create a resource group and a storage account.
 We'll do this in two steps.
 First, we'll create a resource group, then we'll create a storage account.
 As we're going, we will create the recommended file structure mentioned above while learning about using variables and outputs, as well as how to create and use additional files as modules.

 >**Note:** for this activity, I'm using VSCode with the Terraform extension.
 Additionally, I've created a new repository at GitHub which has the starter web application code in it and will be where I'm generating screenshots.
 For this reason, if you haven't already, you need a GitHub repository where you can store your code and your Terraform files.
+For simplicity, you can fork this repo: [https://github.com/AzureCloudWorkshops/ACW-InfrastructureAsCode_Workshop](https://github.com/AzureCloudWorkshops/ACW-InfrastructureAsCode_Workshop/blob/main/README.md).

 A good way to store this would be similar to the following: